-AGENTS.md and SKILL.md: building a reusable agent toolbox
+AGENTS.md and SKILL.md examples: build a reusable agent toolbox

-- 02 AGENTS.md and SKILL.md: building a reusable agent toolbox
+2. 02 AGENTS.md and SKILL.md examples: build a reusable agent toolbox

-I was working on a personal project and coming up with a Copilot CLI demo to show and tell at the GitHub Social Club in London yesterday.
-But as I started a fresh agent session, and typed the setup, I caught myself writing the same lines I’d written for some work a few days earlier.
+I was working on a personal project and coming up with a Copilot CLI demo to show and tell at the GitHub Social Club in London.
+As I started a fresh agent session and typed the setup, I caught myself writing the same lines I’d written for some work a few days earlier.

-In my first post on context engineering, I argued that more context isn’t the same as better context.
+In my first post on context engineering, I explored how an agent’s results depend on the context we choose to provide.
 The part I want to pick up here is from the closing section:

 Instructions and capabilities lead into reusable agent skills and AGENTS.md-style files.
 Once you stop treating every workflow as a one-off, you start asking how to package useful behaviour so teams can share it.

 To keep things concrete, I’ll thread a single example through the rest of this post: building an account settings page in a React and Tailwind app.
-The scenario and the stack itself don’t really matter that much.
-What I want to show is how the same underlying knowledge ends up packaged differently at each layer, and why that layering matters.
+That gives us one thread to follow as the same underlying knowledge is packaged differently at each layer.

 If these concepts are new to you, I’d recommend starting with the most portable layer that solves the problem and then adding tool-specific layers when they’re helpful.